imnotartsy/OS-Projects/p2/README.md

 more than once without unlocking it first?

 ### Answer:
-I mad an array to keep track of all of the mutex
+I mad an array to keep track of all of the mutex.

 ## Question 11